 Best Leading Actress

 All entries are promoted for free through our social media and website, with a featured page of each project, unless the submitter prefers not to.
 For this purpose, we recommend that projects must be fully entered on FilmFreeway, including synopsis, and downloadable poster and trailer.

-All projects officially selected in each bimonthly round receive the Short Encounters IFF official laurel and the customised digital certificate of achievement according to their final status in the competition (Nominees and Award Winners).
+All officially selected projects will receive the Short Encounters IFF official laurel and the customised digital certificate of achievement according to their final status in the competition (Nominees and Award Winners).